SimeonAT/GitBackupScripts/README.md

 #### Deleting

-In addition, there is provided `make delete` function to delete the repositories, held locally in `/backup`, from the Gitea server.
+In addition, there is a provided `make delete` function to delete the repositories, held locally in `/backup`, from the Gitea server.

 I made this script to delete unaccessible repositories (that I already backed up in `/backup`), before following steps laid out in the above **Restoring** section (in order to restore accessible versions of said repositories).

+### Testing

+The scripts can take quite a long time to run, which could delay the detection of a possible prolem until late in the backup process.
+Furhtermore, it could be the case that the values set in `.env` are outdated or do not currently work.

+To detect these issues, there is a [test version](https://github.com/SimeonAT/GitBackupScripts/blob/main/scripts/repos.py#L27) of the repositories dictionary in `/script/repos.py`.

+That way, you can:

+1. Place a few small sized repositories,

+2. Set the [testing flag](eonAT/GitBackupScripts/blob/main/scripts/repos.py#L5) to true, and

+3. Run steps defined in **Usage** to determine if you are able to back-up and restore successfully,

+before doing any actual backups.